galgalesh/b2/doc/Overview.md

 ## Load a disc

-If the disc auto-boots, use `Run` on the `File` menu to load a disc and have the emulator auto-boot it.
-Use the `Disc image...` or `Direct disc image...` option to select an .ssd file, and it will start automatically.
+If the disc auto-boots, use `Run` on the `File` menu.
+Use the `Disc image...` or `Direct disc image...` option to select an disc image, and the emulator will auto boot it for you.
+This should hopefully correctly handle DFS and ADFS discs.

 To load a disc without auto-booting, go to `Drive 0` or `Drive 1` on the `File` menu instead.

-`Disc image...` loads the file into memory.
+In either case, `Disc image...` loads the file into memory.
 The file isn't updated when changes are made in the emulator (use `Save` to do that), and changes made to the file won't be seen in the emulator (reload the disc image for that).

 `Direct disc image...` accesses the file directly for each read or write.
 Any changes made in the emulator are immediately made to the file, and any changes made to the file are immediately visible in the emulator.

+`Default disc image` lets you pick one of a small set of disc images provided with the emulator.
+There are welcome discs for BBC B and Master, and various types of blank disc (as disc formatting isn't emulated yet).

 ## Change config